Probe deep and you will find Irishmen at the root of most of this world’s revolutions, old and new.

 ‘Le Grosse-Cloche’, the most famous secular monument in Bordeaux, commemorates Patrice de Mac-Mahon, scion of a Limerick family who became Marshal of France and President of the French Republic in the 1870s.

 The Butler family, also of Irish descent, run Château Crabitey in the town of Portets, a flagship wine-growing area in the Graves area, 35 km south of Bordeaux.
 Built in 1872, it started as an orphanage run by Franciscan nuns.
-In 1985, they hired Jean-Ralph de Butler (1929-2017), son of Gaston de Butler, to restore and extend the vineyards, and built a new winery.
-His Arnaud succeeded in 1998 and purchased the estate in full ten years later.
+In 1985, they hired Jean-Ralph de Butler (1929-2017), grandson of Gaston de Butler and son of Ralph, to restore and extend the vineyards, and built a new winery. * His Arnaud succeeded in 1998 and purchased the estate in full ten years later.
 The vineyard also produces Château de Trébiac.

 Robert Delamain, an accomplished musician and organist in St Finbarr’s Cathedral, Cork, was involved in the setting up of the family Cognac firm.
 He built the house on Hop Island, so-named for as it was where he gave dancing instruction to the elite young ladies of Cork.